 (*Please note- The following is a tutorial for a rooting hormone to stimulate plant growth.
 It is not meant to be viewed as a tea recipe for human consumption. )

 The branches of willow trees (salix) contain an abundance of the chemical indolebutyric acid which regulates plant growth and development.
 Essentially it works as a growth hormone.
-The highest concentration of indolebutyric acid is in the young branches so it is best to collect the thin branches and tips.
-You are looking for branches that are about a quarter inch thick.
+The highest concentration is in the young branches so it is best to collect thin branches and tips that are about a quarter inch thick.
 If you must use older growth you will need to use more branches and it might not be as effective.
-Dead growth gathered from the ground is not recommended because it will contain very little indolebutyric acid, unless of course the branches have just fallen off of the tree.
-When obtaining your trimmings make sure that you have permission to do so and be careful to not damage the tree.
+Dead growth gathered from the ground is not recommended because it will contain very little indolebutyric acid unless of course, the branches have just fallen off of the tree.
 Use sharp, clean, pruning shears.
+If you are not completely able to identify the plant you are using consult a professional for identification.
 You don’t need much so only take what you need!

 1 mason jar (or other container that will not break with boiling water in it)

 1. Cut branches into small pieces and/or smash them using a rock or hammer.